fuzziqersoftware/newserv/README.md

 For Blue Burst set up, the below is mandatory for a smooth experience:

 1. Browse to your chosen client's data directory.
-2. Copy all the map_*.dat files and data.gsl file and place them in `system/patch-bb/data`
+2. Copy all the map_*.dat files and the data.gsl file and place them in `system/patch-bb/data`

-For BB clients, newserv reads some files out of the patch data to implement game logic, so it's important that certain game files are synchronized between the server and the client. newserv contains defaults for these files in the system/blueburst/map directory, but if these don't match the client's copies of the files, odd behavior will occur in games.
+For BB clients, newserv reads some files out of the patch data to implement game logic, so it's important that certain game files are synchronized between the server and the client. newserv contains defaults for these files in the system/maps/bb-v4 directory, but if these don't match the client's copies of the files, odd behavior will occur in games.

 To make server startup faster, newserv caches the modification times, sizes, and checksums of the files in the patch directories.
 If the patch server appears to be misbehaving, try deleting the .metadata-cache.json file in the relevant patch directory to force newserv to recompute all the checksums.
 Also, in the case when checksums are cached, newserv may not actually load the data for a patch file until it's needed by a client.
 Therefore, modifying any part of the patch tree while newserv is running can cause clients to see an inconsistent view of it.